 Her nomination was supported by other Progressive Party members including W. E. B. Du Bois.
 In his draft of the party’s platform later in the summer of 1952, he wrote of her, “vote for… Charlotte Bass who represents Black America and American womanhood.
 As if one crown of thorns were not enough she dares wear two!”

-PBS also offers a short film about Bass’ life, featuring historian Susan D. Anderson, history curator at the California African American Museum, and Nikole Hannah-Jones, Pulitzer Prize-winning reporter and creator of the 1619 Project.
+PBS also offers a short film about Bass’ life, featuring historian Susan D. Anderson, history curator at the California African American Museum, and Nikole Hannah-Jones, Pulitzer Prize-winning reporter.

 Bass is included in the lesson, Subversives: Stories from the Red Scare.
 Learn more about Bass in the resources below.